Overview

 A 5% disposal fee applies when a property is sold or transferred, in addition to the 5% Real Estate Transaction Tax (RETT) paid at purchase.
 This cost is often reflected in asking prices and can influence negotiations, especially in softer market conditions where sellers are more flexible.

-Residency and the iqama pathway
+Residency and the Premium Residency pathway

 Where to buy